-Mongolia is a landlocked country, located between the regions of East Asia and Central Asia.
-It borders Russia to the north and China to the south.
-It is known for vast, rugged expanses and nomadic culture.
-It has over 3.1 million inhabitants, where one third of the total resides in its capital, Ulaanbaatar.
-The capital centers around Chinggis Khaan (Genghis Khan) Square, named for the notorious founder of the 13th- and 14th-century Mongol Empire.
-Its official language is the Mongolian.
-Its legal tender currency is the Mongolian tögrög or tugrik (MNR), which has been constantly devalued during last 10 years.
+Mongolia is a landlocked country located between the regions of East Asia and Central Asia.
+It borders Russia to the north and China to the south, and is known for its vast, rugged expanses and nomadic culture.
+It has over 3.1 million inhabitants, one third of which resides in its capital, Ulaanbaatar.
+The capital is centered around Chinggis Khaan (Genghis Khan) Square, named for the notorious founder of the 13th- and 14th-century Mongol Empire.
+Its official language is Mongolian, and its legal tender currency is the Mongolian tögrög or tugrik (MNR), which has been constantly devalued over the last 10 years.

 Its main export products are copper, apparel, livestock, animal products, cashmere, wool, hides, fluorspar and other nonferrous metals, while its main imports are machinery and equipment, fuel, cars, food products, industrial consumer goods, chemicals, building materials, sugar and tea.

 At Flag Theory, we’re here to help you during every step of your internationalization and structuring plans, and are constantly constantly researching the best global options and locations to increase your privacy, freedom and wealth.

 Below, you can find why and how to set up a company and do business in Mongolia, its banking and investment options, and how to get residency and eventually citizenship in this Asian country.